| Competition

 Action Against Hard Core Cartels adopted on March 25, 1998 defines

-"A 'hard core cartel' is an anti-competitive agreement, anti-competitive
+"a hard core cartel" as follows: "A 'hard core cartel' is an anti-competitive agreement, anti-competitive

 concerted practice, or anti-competitive arrangement by competitors